 While the term traffic offense may sound mild the consequences and penalties can be severe.
 Your license to drive or operate a vehicle can easily be suspended and your right to drive lost.
 Monetary fines can run into the thousands of dollars and automotive insurance rates generally skyrocket to prohibitive levels.
-Jail time, community service, mandated counseling and humiliating devices to monitor one's sobriety are all possible as the result of traffic offense convictions.
+All of the following are possible as the result of traffic offense convictions:

 Being allowed to drive or operate a vehicle in Florida is not a right, it is a privilege.
 The loss of this privilege can be devastating to one's ability to earn a living, to shop for food or other necessity and to lead a full social life.
 This privilege can be taken from you not just because of a traffic offense but for reasons such as writing bad checks or not paying child support.
 If you are caught DWLSR (Driving with License Suspended or Revoked) you can face heavy penalties and fines.